Multivariate Bayesian variable selection with application to multi-trait genetic fine mapping: Simulation

 \subsection{Simulation setting}

-In this section, we conduct simulation studies to evaluate the variable selection and prediction performance of our method.
-Since the primary motivation for our method is genetic fine mapping, we will simulate both genotype ($\textbf{X}$) and multivariate phenotype data ($\textbf{Y}$) to reflect the fine mapping application, though the method is readily applicable to data with multiple predictors and multiple responses in more general forms.
+In this section, we conducted simulation studies to evaluate the variable selection and prediction performance of our method.
+Since the primary motivation for our method is genetic fine mapping, we simulated both genotype ($\textbf{X}$) and multivariate phenotype data ($\textbf{Y}$) to reflect the fine mapping application.

-We start by simulating the genotype data $\textbf{X}$.
-To mimic the real genotype pattern, we follow from \cite{wang2007improving,han2012Latent} and simulate the number of minor alleles for all SNPs with fixed minor allele frequency of 0.24 using latent Gaussian model with covariance matrix defined by the LD structure.
-To mimic the grouping and correlation structure in genotype data, we simulate LD blocks of SNPs where SNPs within the same block has fixed correlation $\rho_\text{within}=0.6$ and SNPs not in the same block has correlation $\rho_\text{between}=0.3$.
+We started by simulating the genotype data $\textbf{X}$.
+To mimic the real genotype pattern, we followed from \cite{wang2007improving,han2012Latent} and simulate the number of minor alleles for all SNPs with fixed minor allele frequency of 0.24 using latent Gaussian model with covariance matrix defined by the LD structure.
+To mimic the grouping and correlation structure in genotype data, we simulated LD blocks of SNPs where SNPs within the same block has fixed correlation $\rho_\text{within}=0.6$ and SNPs not in the same block has correlation $\rho_\text{between}=0.3$.
 We allow group sizes to vary, belonging to the set $\{5,10,20\}$.

-To simulate the coefficient matrix \textbf{B}, we design five simulation scenarios for a comprehensive assessment of our method, by varying the level of sparsity (i.e. how many true causal variants that exist), the level of heterogeneity (i.e. homogeneous vs more heterogeneous responses), as well as the dimensionality (i.e. total number of variants as compared to sample size).
-Figure \ref{fig:sim_layout} shows a pattern of the coefficient matrix \textbf{B} in Scenarios (I)-(V).